-Risk Our response to the risk Key observations communicated to those charged with governance Recoverability of intercompany receivable balances The recoverability of the amounts due from parent and subsidiary undertakings, with a carrying value of €1,169 million (2022: €1,185 million), is considered to be a significant risk area due to the size of the balance.
+Risk Our response to the risk Key observations communicated to those charged with governance Recoverability of intercompany receivable balances The recoverability of the amounts due from parent and subsidiary undertakings, with a carrying value of €1,154 million (2023: €1,169 million), is considered to be a significant risk area due to the size of the balance.
 The ability of the Company to fund its cash outflows (and in particular repayment of the interest due on the bonds and capital instalments on the loans) as they fall due depends, in the first instance, on the ability of the parent and subsidiary undertaking from which amounts are due to settle the amounts owing.
 Management has concluded that the amounts due from the parent and subsidiary undertaking are recoverable and is satisfied that the going concern basis on which the financial statements are prepared, is appropriate.
 Refer to the Accounting Policies Note 3(c); and Notes 4, 13 and 19 to the Financial Statements.
-Walking through the intercompany process, including management's process of assessing the significant risk and evaluating the design effectiveness of internal controls addressing the significant risk; Confirming the amount due from the Company's parent and subsidiary undertaking; Reviewing the counterparties' liquidity and solvency position to identify any impairment indicators; Our planned audit procedures were completed without exception.
+We performed a range of audit procedures, which included: Walking through the intercompany process, including management's process of assessing the significant risk and evaluating the design effectiveness of internal controls addressing the significant risk; Confirming the amount due from the Company's parent and subsidiary undertaking; Reviewing the counterparties' liquidity and solvency position to identify any impairment indicators; Enquiring of key management regarding the approach to credit risk management, including the assessment of the counterparties' debt servicing capacity; and Reviewing the adequacy of the disclosures in the financial statements.
+Our planned audit procedures were completed without exception.